-The Chase Ink Business Preferred℠ Credit Card takes a very simple approach.
-You’ll earn 3x points back on your first $150,000 in combined purchases between travel, shipping expenses, internet/cable/phone services, and advertising through social media sites or search engines.
+The Chase Ink Business Preferred® Credit Card takes a very simple approach.
+You’ll earn 3x points back on your first $150,000 in combined purchases between travel, shipping expenses, internet, cable, and phone services, and advertising through social media sites or search engines.
 Everything else you buy?
 You’ll earn 1 point per dollar.

 Both issuers allow you to transfer your points to a number of valuable partners for redemption, too.
-With Chase, points transfers are at a rate of 1:1.
-Plus, they offer 11 transfer partner options (like United Airlines and Hyatt).
+With Chase, point transfers are at a rate of 1:1.
+Plus, they offer transfer partner options (like United Airlines and Hyatt).

 With American Express points, you also have many partner options through the Membership Rewards program.
 You’ll find that your points are worth more or less depending on the partner chosen.
 However, you can occasionally find bonus promotions, making your points even more lucrative with certain airlines or hotel chains.

 The easiest way to earn points on your new card is to snag a welcome bonus.
-Additionally, both the Ink Business Preferred and Business Gold Rewards offer a lucrative welcome offer.
+Additionally, both the Ink Business Preferred Credit Card and Business Gold offer a lucrative welcome offer.

-The Ink Business Preferred credit card comes with an annual fee of $95.
-This is not waived the first year, so you’ll be paying it from day one.
+The Ink Business Preferred® Credit Card comes with an annual fee of $95.
+This is not waived for the first year, so you’ll be paying it from day one.
 If you want additional credit cards for authorized users, such as your spouse or employees, you’re welcome to request such at no additional charge.
 The Ink Business Preferred also allows you to set spending limits on these employee cards, ensuring that large charges aren’t run up without your knowledge or permission.

-As with the Ink Business Preferred, the AMEX Business Gold Rewards also allows you to set spending limits on employee cards.
-American Express gives you the option of receiving email or text alerts each time that your employee cards are used.
-That way, you can be up-to-speed with all of your business spending.
+As with the Ink Business Preferred, the Amex Business Gold also allows you to set spending limits on employee cards.

-There are a number of excellent perks that come along with credit cards these days, and both the Ink Business Preferred and AMEX Business Gold Rewards are no exception.
-Some of these benefits will give you added peace of mind and others will keep more money in your pocket.
-All of them will come to you free of charge with your card membership.
+There are a number of excellent perks that come along with credit cards these days, and both the Ink Business Preferred and Amex Business Gold are no exception.
+Some of these benefits will give you added peace of mind, and others will keep more money in your pocket.
+Additionally, all of them will come to you free of charge with your card membership.

 Here’s a look at the added features of each card: